rubyreferences/rubyref/book/stdlib/networking-web.md

 ### Custom Behavior

-The easiest way to have a server perform custom operations is through WEBrick::HTTPServer#mount\_proc.
+The easiest way to have a server perform custom operations is through W`EBrick::HTTPServer#mount_proc`.
 The block given will be called with a WEBrick::HTTPRequest with request info and a WEBrick::HTTPResponse which must be filled in appropriately: